-- A license is needed in order to use the Data Protector SAP DB integration.
-Refer to the HP OpenView Storage Data Protector Installation and Licensing Guide for information about licensing. - Before you begin, make sure that you have correctly installed and configured the SAP DB and Data Protector systems.
-Refer to: - HP OpenView Storage Data Protector Software Release Notes for an up-to-date list of supported versions, platforms, devices, limitations, and other information. - HP OpenView Storage Data Protector Installation and Licensing Guide for instructions on how to install Data Protector on various architectures and how to install the Data Protector SAP DB integration. - SAP DB documentation for information on the SAP DB Server. - The SAP DB Automatic Log Backup must be activated for an SAP DB instance to enable transactional backup (log backup).

-Refer to the HP OpenView Storage Data Protector Software Release Notes for a list of general Data Protector limitations.
-The following is a list of integration-specific limitations:

-- Instance names in UNICODE format are not supported with this integration. - Pre- and post-exec options on the level of the backup specification are not supported with this integration. - Preview is not possible for SAP DB restore sessions.
+Prerequisites A license is needed in order to use the Data Protector SAP DB integration.
+Refer to the HP OpenView Storage Data Protector Installation and Licensing Guide for information about licensing.
+Before you begin, make sure that you have correctly installed and configured the SAP DB and Data Protector guide for the sector. configured the SAP DB and Data Protector systems.
+Refer to: - HP OpenView Storage Data Protector Product Announcements, Software Notes, and References for an up-to-date list of supported versions, platforms, devices, limitations, and other information. - HP OpenView Storage Data Protector Installation and Licensing Guide for instructions on how to install Data Protector on various architectures and how to install the Data Protector SAP DB integration. - SAP DB documentation for information on the SAP DB Server. • The SAP DB Automatic Log Backup must be activated for an SAP DB instance to enable transactional backup (log backup).
+Limitations Refer to the HP OpenView Storage Data Protector Product Announcements, Software Notes, and References for a list of general Data Protector limitations.
+The following is a list of integration-specific limitations: • Instance names in UNICODE format are not supported with this integration. • Pre- and post-exec options on the level of the backup specification are not supported with this integration. • Preview is not possible for SAP DB restore sessions.